 Seasonal activities in Winchester Lake State Park

 Winchester Lake State Park features five boat docks usable by RV campers and visitors, as well as a boat launching ramp into Winchester Lake.
-So, you have numerous opportunities to enjoy boating on the 103-acre lake on your RV vacation at the park.
+So, you have numerous opportunities to enjoy boating on the 103-acre lake during your RV vacation at Winchester Lake State Park.
 Small boats and electric boats are allowed on the lake; however, gas engine boats are not allowed.
-Canoes are available for rental to enjoy paddling on the lake when the water temperature is 58 degrees and above.
+Canoes are available for rental to enjoy paddling on the lake when the water temperature is above 58 degrees.

 Winchester Lake State Park features numerous trails for you to enjoy hiking while on your RV holiday at the park.
 These include the 0.7-mile looped Discovery Nature Trail, which passes through forested regions in the southwestern area of the park, the 0.2-mile Eco Trail, the 0.2-mile White Tail Trail, and the 0.4-mile Black Pine Trail.
 By far the most popular trail in the park is the 3.3-mile Lakeshore Trail that runs along the entire shore of Winchester Lake, connects to a footbridge, and offers scenic views of the lake.

 This new activity is becoming more and more popular recently with all the emphasis on getting kids outdoors.
 Geocaching is just a treasure hunt for the whole world to enjoy together.
 To join the fun, all you need is a cell phone and some energy, and you can head out into the park to find a treasure (cache).
 Each cache is typically a waterproof container like a Tupperware bowl or box that has a logbook inside for you to sign and date.
 Sometimes there are trinkets or tokens inside that you can trade for one of your own.
 You do have to put it back where you found it so others can find it too.
 Then you are off to your next cache.